-- Connection Request Attribute The attribute that contains the connection request. - 2.
+- 1. Connection Request Attribute The attribute that contains the connection request. - 2.
 Connection Activity Type Attribute The attribute that contains the activity type to add. - 3.
 Note The note or an attribute that contains the note for the new activity. - 4.
-Person Attribute An optional Person attribute that contains the person who is adding the activity. - 5.
-Connection Request Activity Attribute An optional connection request activity attribute that contains the created activity, for use later in the workflow.
+Person Attribute An optional Personattribute that contains the person who is adding the activity.

-See our Blasting Off With Workflows guide for more information on working with workflows.
+See our Blasting Off With Workflows guide for more information.